Damsel Field Guide

 This page contains information and pictures about Sapphire Rockmaster Damselflies that we found in the Brisbane area, Queensland, Australia.

-Body length 50mm, male
+Male, body length 50mm, male

 RockMa2.jpg (23020 bytes)

 The Rockmaster Damselflies have black head, black striped bright blue colour thorax, blue ringed black abdomen and blue light tail.
 Their anal appendages are black in colour.
-Their wings are dark brown with colourless wings base.
+Their wings are dark brown with clear wings base.

-wpeA.jpg (70721 bytes) wpeC.jpg (39229 bytes)
+wpeA.jpg (70721 bytes) wpeC.jpg (39229 bytes) wpeE.jpg (16462 bytes)

 Reference: